 I actually ate at Coleman Public House back in November, but I’m only just now getting the chance to review it.
 Sorry about that.
 I’m kind of lazy.
 But, I digress.
 I first heard about CPH in the City Paper in last year’s Best of Charleston where they were voted “Coma-Inducing Skillet of Cheesy Goodness.”
 Sounds like my kind of restaurant.
 Plus they reference The Hunger Games on Facebook.
 What’s not to love?

-Ben and I were able to get a taste of their mac and cheese at the Mac Off in October, and it was delicious.
+I was able to get a taste of their mac and cheese at the Mac Off in October, and it was delicious.
 So I was super pumped to go visit.
 The parking lot was crowded and we ended up having to park in the shopping center next door, so we thought it was going to be super crowded, but it wasn’t actually that bad and we were seated immediately.
 I started out with a 4 beer flight sample of Fort Collins Chocolate Stout, Van Den Bossche Buffalo Belgian Stout, O’Dempsey’s Big Red, and Railhouse Honey Wiess.
 I liked all of them except for the Honey Weiss which was way too sweet.
 I think the O’Dempsey’s Big Red was my favorite.

 We started with two appetizers because we have a really hard time making decisions and couldn’t narrow it down to one.
 But I’m really glad we chose the two of them because they were really yummy.
 The first one was duck confit taquitos (Duck Confit, Queso Fresco, Crispy Yellow Corn Tortillas, Tomatillio & Avocado Salsa).
 They were sooo yummy, although I’m not sure I would have liked them as much without the avocado salsa.
 It really tied the whole dish together.